 The Régie du bâtiment (RBQ) has published a guide

-explanatory facade maintenance requirements where it is mentioned that the professional (engineer or architect) has the obligation to inform the RBQ if he discovers a dangerous condition compared to an inspected building.
-"Dangerous condition" means any condition that an element of one of the facades may imminently become detached from the building or collapse and cause injury to persons.
+explanatory facade maintenance requirements where it is mentioned that the professional (engineer or architect) has the obligation to inform the RBQ if he discovers a dangerous condition against an inspected building.
+“Dangerous condition” is understood to mean any condition whereby an element of one of the facades may, imminently, detach from the building or collapse and cause injury to persons.

 In this document it is explained that there are two types of inspection, the general inspection and the detailed inspection which are, in fact, two complementary inspections.

-In summary, here are the procedures to be followed, by the professional, to respect the 122 law for the inspection of facades and parking lots:
+In summary, here are the procedures to be followed, by the professional, in order to comply with Law 122 for the inspection of facades and parking lots:

 - With the help of lifting devices such as aerial work platforms, cranes and lifting platforms, a professional (engineer or architect) must make a thorough visual inspection of all the elements that make up the facades.